charharhar/progressive-universal-react/README.md

 cd progressive-universal-react
 yarn
 ```
-Clones this repository into your local directory
+Clones this repository into your local directory <br />
-Navigate into the cloned directory
+Navigate into the cloned directory <br />
-Install all the application's dependencies
+Install all the application's dependencies <br />

 ```bash
 yarn develop